 - A taxpayer sends funds to the IRS or local organizations online.

 To complete payments, the organization requesting a payment (whether they want to send funds or receive funds) needs to get bank account information from the other party involved.
-For example, employers require employees using direct deposit to provide the following details:
+For example, an employer needs the following details from employees to set up direct deposit:

 - The name of the bank or credit union receiving funds